 The cacophony of birdsong can be intimidating to pick apart and try to identify the different species.
 However, with a little knowledge you can start to break the wall of sound into individual species.
 And if you record the songs (see below), you can play them back later and spend more time on working out which species is singing which song.

-Learn more about identifying bird song in this article by David Lindo.
+Learn more about identifying bird song and bird calls.

 Only the group of birds known as 'songbirds' can sing, sometimes known as passerines or searching birds.
 There are hundreds of songbird species around the world, in fact, more than half of the world's bird species are songbirds.